aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ## Reference vectors and ref.pt.0

-The fundamental components of `reference geometry` used to create LM3d2 are three `reference vectors`, and a single `reference point` (ref.pt.0) that was placed equidistant between LM 04 and LM 05.
+The fundamental components of `reference geometry` used to create LM3d3 are three `reference vectors`, and a single `reference point` (ref.pt.0), which was placed equidistant between LM 04 and LM 05.
 The addition of ref.pt.0 allows for the replicable placement of landmarks and semilandmarks on incomplete specimens, as long as the shoulders of the projectile—which include LMs 04 and 05—are intact.
 The three `reference vectors` were subsequently placed between LMs 01 and ref.pt.0 (Vector 1), ref.pt.0 and LM 06 (Vector 2), and LMs 04 and 05 (Vector 3).
-These three `reference vectors` serve as the foundation for the requisite `reference geometry` used to place the semilandmarks.
+These three `reference vectors` serve as the foundation for the suite of `reference geometry` used to place the semilandmarks.

 ``` r